On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

 This prescription guarantees that, if $\gamma$ is a Reeb orbit that links the divisors $D_i$ and $D_{i+1}$, the capping disk only intersects $D_i$ and $D_{i+1}$, with some multiplicities.
 These multiplicities are non-positive when the disk is oriented so that its boundary is $\gamma$ with the orientation given by the Reeb flow.

-We denote by $\phi(u) \in H_2(Y;\Z)$ the homology class in the compactification associated to the map $u$.
+We denote by $\phi(u) \in H_2(Y;\Z)$ the homology class in the compactification given by capping $u$ with the disks chosen above.
 It is immediate that the preceding discussion generalizes from the pair of pants to maps of any Riemann surface with punctures, such that the punctures map asymptotically to periodic orbits.

-Now we may enhance the coefficient ring of the symplectic cohomology from $\K$ to the group ring $\K[H_2(Y;\Z)]$, whose elements are denoted $q^{c}$ for $c \in H_2(Y;\Z)$.
-This is standard: whenever a pseudo-holomorphic map $u : S \to U$ contributes to an operation on the symplectic cohomology, this term counts with coefficient $q^{\phi(u)}$.
+Now we may define the symplectic cohomology $SH^{*}(U;\K[H_{2}(Y)])$ with coefficients in the group algebra $\K[H_2(Y)]$ whose basis elements are denoted $q^{c}$ for $c \in H_2(Y)$.
+This is standard: all of the Hamiltonian Floer complexes used in the definition are now taken to be free $\K[H_{2}(Y)]$-modules spanned by the periodic orbits (rather than $\K$-vector spaces as before).
+Whenever a pseudo-holomorphic map $u : S \to U$ contributes to an operation, this term counts with coefficient $q^{\phi(u)}$.
 This affects the differential, the continuation maps, the BV operator, and the product (as well as higher operations).
-The original formulation over $\K$ is recovered by setting $q^{c} = 1$ for all $c \in H_2(Y;\Z)$.
+The original $SH^{*}(U;\K)$ is recovered by setting $q^{c} = 1$ for all $c \in H_2(Y)$.